 The Mimer Data Provider, Borland Edition for Delphi 8, give you access to Mimer SQL in Borland Delphi and Borland C# Builder.
 We will focus on Delphi in this paper, but the integration looks basically the same in all supported Borland tools.
 If you work with older versions than Borland Delphi 8 you can still access Mimer SQL with our newly released dbExpress driver.
 You can read more about dbExpress and Mimer SQL in the article How to use the Mimer dbExpress Driver.

-If you are new to Mimer SQL, it can be a good idea to start reading the Mimer SQL Engine, Getting Started Guide.
+If you are new to Mimer SQL, it can be a good idea to start reading the guide called Mimer SQL, Getting Started on Windows.

 BDP acts as a wrapper around different Data Providers and gives a single interface to work with.
 In standard ADO.NET you work with the different Data Providers that the database vendors ships, or with the ones that are included in the .NET framework.
 For example, to connect to Microsoft SQL Server you use SqlConnection and to connect to Mimer SQL you use MimerConnection.
 This makes applications hard to migrate between databases.
 With BDP you only work with the BDP interface.
 To connect to a database you use the BdpConnection regardless of the underlying database.
 Which database type to be used is defined in the connection string.
 If you are familiar with ADO.NET you can work as you are used to with BDP.
 Simply use BdpConnection, BdpCommand, BdpDataAdapter, and so on just like you would do with any other Data Provider.